Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 12. Which of the following approaches will help you eliminate human error and automate the process of creating and updating your AWS environment?
     - A. Use Software test automation tools.
     - B. Use AWS CodeDeploy to build and automate your AWS environment.
     - C. Use code to provision and operate your AWS infrastructure.
+[IAC - Cloudformation, CDK, Terraform]
     - D. Migrate all of your applications to a dedicated host.

     <details markdown=1><summary markdown='span'>Answer</summary>